How best to protect and organise your flavours

 If you’re anything like me, you just can’t help yourself.
 Try as you might, the postman keeps dropping off packages, sometimes weekly, sometimes bi-monthly.
 Once it becomes twice weekly I’m checking myself into FA – Flavours Anonymous.

 High or Varying Temperature

-If your flavours are in a nail polish rack, shelf or open space, that’s fine; given the temp is okay.
+If your flavours are in a nail polish rack, shelf or open space, that’s fine, given the temp is okay.
 However, when placing them in a fridge and or any type of enclosure such as a box, you should keep similar profiles together, especially if you keep them in plastic bottles.

 Koolada, Acetyl pyrazine, Sweeteners and Malted Milk by TPA.
 I am uncertain about FlavourArts Polar Blast, but best be safe and add this too.